rizkymashudi/rizkymashudi/README.md

 - UIKit
 - SwiftUI
 - Reusable component
-- Concurrency
+- Concurrency in Swift
-- Networking in swift
+- Networking in Swift
-- JSON handling
+- MultiTasking in Swift
 - Reactive programming with RxSwift
 - High leverage engineering